Newmont sells stake in Yanacocha gold mine to Japan’s Sumitomo for $48 million

 Based on Newmont’s March report, Yanacocha is expected to produce 470,000-545,000 ounces of gold this year on a 100% basis.

-Sumitomo’s move comes as Japanese trading companies have been grabbing assets and increasing their stakes on a few of them thanks higher commodities prices, which have boosted their profits.
+Sumitomo’s move comes as Japanese trading companies have been grabbing assets and increasing their stakes on a few of them thanks to higher commodities prices, which have boosted their profits.

 Early this year, Mitsui & Co. increased its stake in Chile’s Collahuasi copper mine to 11.03%.
 Anglo American and Glencore also hold a stake on the operation (44% each),